 Course outline

-- Flexible format- the course employs a blended learning approach, comprising three hours of mandatory self-paced online material per week, with up to an additional hour of optional resources, complemented by a weekly one-hour live session.
+- Flexible format: the course employs a blended learning approach, comprising self-paced online material complemented by a weekly 1.5 hour live session.

-- Interactive learning - live Q&A sessions with AI experts.
+- Interactive learning: live online sessions with AI experts.

 Course presenters